MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AutoSensitivityLabelPolicy.md

 ```

 ### -ExchangeSender
-{{ The parameter ExchangeSender specifies the sender list in exchange for which the policy should include.}}
+The ExchangeSender parameter specifies the sender list in Exchange for which the policy should include.

 ```yaml
 Type: SmtpAddress[]